 Most of the anime-original characters were created or designed by Hiro Mashima himself; the ones who appear in the "Key of the Starry Heavens" arc are even accepted as canon thanks to its Continuity Nod present in Chapter 282 of the manga.

 The gentlemanly version of Gajeel present in the anime with a color-inverted version of his guitarist getup is also his work.
 Hiro Mashima noted that he wanted an Edolas version of Gajeel in the manga, but couldn't work him in.
 This is how he envisioned him.

 All of the Eclipse Celestial Spirits were designed by Mashima himself, and the anime refers back to that arc during Mard Geer's confrontation with the Celestial Spirit King.

-God Never Said That: A sizable portion of the fandom believes that Mashima stated that Natsu and Lucy would end up together, when he actually just said that in a hypothetical scenario where the two had a child, he would be called "Nashi"; incidentally the name is Japanese for "Non-existent" and a portmanteau of their names, meaning he wasn't serious with the name.
+A sizable portion of the fandom believes that Mashima stated that Natsu and Lucy would end up together, when he actually just said that in a hypothetical scenario where the two had a child, he would be called "Nashi"; incidentally the name is Japanese for "non-existent" and a portmanteau of their names, meaning he wasn't serious with the name.

 Angel of Oracion Seis being Yukino's long-lost sister, Sorano.

 E.N.D. = Etheriousnote or something to that extent, such as "Evil" Natsu Dragneel.

 Irene being Erza's mother.
 Some people tried to go 2 for 2 by claiming Acnologia was her father due to Irene's heavy involvement with dragons and being the first Dragon Slayer and as an explanation for Erza's amazing skill, but it turned out her father was just some scumbag from an arranged political marriage that got his just desserts.